combatopera/pyrbo/README.md

 # pyrbo
-Python JIT compiler for near-native performance of low-level arithmetic
+Python JIT compiler for near-native performance of low-level arithmetic.

 ## Install
 These are generic installation instructions.